PatienceAnono/PatienceAnono-Portfolio/README.md

 ### 🌾 Food Security Monitoring (Tableau)
 **Goal:** To analyze and visualize food security data for the Karamoja region in Uganda.
-**Approach:** Built **interactive Tableau dashboards** that combined data from multiple sources to track key indicators such as food access, malnutrition, and household income levels.
+**Approach:** Built **interactive Tableau dashboards** that combined data from multiple sources to track key indicators such as food access, malnutrition and household income levels.
 **Impact:** Provided policymakers and humanitarian agencies with clear visual insights to support food assistance and development strategies.
 🔗 [View Tableau Dashboard](https://public.tableau.com/app/profile/patience5611/viz/KaramojaRegionFoodmonitoringtool/SummaryTable)